Historical Experience Hosted by Alpine Expeditions

 Day 4 - Valle de las Lagrimas

 Participants staying at the high camp will go explore the surroundings.
 Those with mountaineering experience have the option of doing an alpine ascent of some of the nearby glaciers for even more spectacular views (ask ahead of time about the mountaineering option, as this requires technical gear).
 Those staying with Eduardo at the lower camp will have the options of doing a scenic horse ride to a beautiful lake on a glacial basin, going for a hike or resting in camp.
 This gives participants the chance to spend more time with Eduardo and ask questions.
 In the evening we will all meet at the lower camp and have dinner together.
 If the weather is good (and it often is this time of year) we may build a bonfire and enjoy the stars, a good Argentinean wine and perhaps some music, as Ricardo often brings a guitar or ukelele to the expedition.
 We have one last night in tents.

 Today we ride back to the horse camp where we will meet with our 4×4 vehicles.
 We’ll have lunch at the horse post and then head out of the mountains and down to San Rafael to the Tower hotel.
 We will have a great celebration with a wonderful dinner and excellent wines and enjoy our luxurious hotel.

 Day 6 - Mendoza, Argentina

 We drive back to Mendoza today.
 This is the end of the trip.
 Arrange for a flight that departs Mendoza, Argentina after 4 PM.
 Many participants stay an extra day to enjoy Mendoza.
 If you would like to stay an extra night in Mendoza we can help you arrange for a hotel and transportation (cost not included in itinerary).

 Ok, I'm interested, what do I do now?

-Send us an email or give us a call to register your interest.
-We’ll provide you with an equipment list and required medical forms.
+Send us an email to register your interest and we’ll provide you with an application.